Secretary of State - Chris Benge

 Additionally, he was a clinical instructor in the Department of Psychiatry at Harvard Medical School and chairman of the governing board for a Harvard teaching hospital in Cambridge, Mass.

 Dr. Cline is an Ardmore native and earned a bachelor’s degree in psychology from the University of Oklahoma.
 He earned both a master’s degree and doctorate in clinical psychology from Oklahoma State University.

 Click here to visit the Oklahoma State Department of Health.

-Gen. Deering serves as the secretary of the military, and is the adjutant general of the Oklahoma National Guard.
-He was first appointed to the post in February 2009.
+Deering serves as the secretary of veteran affairs.
+Previously he served as the secretary of the military and as adjutant general of the Oklahoma National Guard.

-During his 39-year military career, Gen. Deering has served in a wide variety of areas including in 2008 when he commanded troops for the Multi-National Force in Iraq.
-Prior to being named adjutant general in 2009, Gen. Deering served as director of manpower and personnel at the National Guard Bureau in Washington, D.C.
+During his 39-year military career, Deering has served in a wide variety of areas including in 2008 when he commanded troops for the Multi-National Force in Iraq.
+Before being named adjutant general in 2009, Deering served as director of manpower and personnel at the National Guard Bureau in Washington, D.C.